keboliu/SONiC/thermal-control-design.md

 For the purpose of feeding CLI/SNMP or telemetry functions, these values and warning status can be stored in the state.
 DB schema can be like this:

-    ; Defines information for a thermal object key                     = TEMPERATURE_INFO|object_name   ; name of the thermal object(CPU, ASIC, Ports...)
+    ; Defines information for a thermal object key                     = TEMPERATURE_INFO|object_name   ; name of the thermal object(CPU, ASIC, optical modules...)
     ; field                 = value
     temperature             = FLOAT                          ; current temperature value
     high_threshold          = FLOAT                          ; temperature high threshold
     low_threshold           = FLOAT                          ; temperature low threshold
     warning_status          = BOOLEAN                        ; temperature warning status

-These devices shall be added to the temperature monitor list: CPU(per core), ASIC, PSU, Ports.
+These devices shall be included to the temperature monitor list but not limited to: CPU core, CPU pack, ASIC, PSU, Optical Modules, etc.

+TEMPERATURE_INFO Table key object_name convention can be "device_name + index"  or device_name if there is no index, like "cpu_core_0", "asic", "psu_2".

 ### 2.2 Fan device monitoring